CSDTs/cornrow-head-mapper/README.md

 # cornrow
 computer vision and 3D displacment of cornrow patterns

-Project founded by NSF and authroed by Yifan Xu
+Project founded by NSF and authored by Yifan Xu

 An Image Processing Tool for cornrow patterns to allow better displacement behavior on Blender

-To test this program, place an OBJ format 3D model and 2D cornrow pattern which is correctly mapped into base/
+To test this program, first place an OBJ format 3D model and 2D cornrow pattern which is correctly mapped into base/ ** mapping can be viewed in base/mapping.jpg

-To receive such 3D model if needed, please message author
+** to receive 3D model, please contact author or babbiw2@rpi.edu

 To start, run edge.py with a 2D image